awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ## Listing OTA Updates<a name="list-ota-updates"></a>

-You can use the list\-ota\-updates CLI command to get a list of all OTA updates by :
+You can use the list\-ota\-updates CLI command to get a list of all OTA updates:

 ```
 aws iot list-ota-updates